1. Relevant conditions

 BOGE Rubber & Plastics expects its business partners to report indications of possible criminal offenses, wrongdoings and special risks that could impact BOGE Rubber & Plastics.

-In addition BOGE Rubber & Plastics conducts a risk-based examination for its business partners to identify possible risks of compliance and integrity (Business Partner Compliance Due Diligence).
-BOGE Rubber &
+Also we require selected suppliers to perform self-assessment on the basis of the Supplier Self-Assessment Sustainability.
+In addition, BOGE Rubber & Plastics conducts a risk-based examination for its business partners to identify possible risks of compliance and integrity (Business Partner Compliance Due Diligence).

-All business partners have the option of directly contacting the Function Legal/Compliance at any time.
+All business partners have the option of directly contacting the Department Legal/Compliance at any time.

 BOGE Rubber & Plastics

 Our enthusiasm for innovative products and processes and our uncompromising pursuit of quality have made us a global leader in NVH-solutions (noise, vibration, harshness) as well as in plastic components and modules for the automotive industry.
 We are contributing towards a sustainable future by producing advanced technology solutions with the goal of improving mobility, increasing the efficiency of our products and systems and conserving resources.

 Our customers in the automotive and industrial sectors welcome our determined focus on products and services, which provide great customer value.
 Improvements in energy efficiency, cost-effectiveness, dynamics, safety and comfort are keys to our work.
 At the same time, we are aiming for continuous improvement in our business processes and the services we provide.
 As a globally active company, we react quickly and flexibly to changing regional market demands with the goal of always providing a competitive price/performance ratio.

 Our independence and financial security form the basis of our long-term business success.